NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud - KVIA

 Yet he has struggled to resolve the city’s key challenges, such as the migrant crisis and concerns about subway safety, and has faced criticism for his late-night partying and clashes over city spending, particularly on education.
 He once described himself as “the Biden of Brooklyn,” but he has increasingly criticized the Biden administration and the federal government over its handling of immigration issues.

-Now, nearly three years into his first term, Adams is facing at least one federal charge that jeopardizes his ability to remain in office and threatens his political career.
-The indictment could also play a role in the coming election, as control of the US House of Representatives could come down to several close New York races.

-Adams was at Gracie Mansion when word of the indictment broke Wednesday night.
+Adams was at Gracie Mansion when word of the indictment broke.
 Adams had not been formally informed of the indictment when the news broke, multiple sources told CNN.

 In the immediate, the mayor is expected to have several days to turn himself in, according to sources familiar with the case.
 He’s not expected to appear in court Thursday.
 Prosecutors previously informed his attorneys that if charged, he would be summoned to surrender at a future date, multiple sources told CNN.